 To simplify the process of VAT registration further, you could choose work with Paramount Company Formations.
 We can deal with HMRC on your behalf and ensure every box is checked correctly.

 When Do I Need To Register My Business For VAT?

-You MUST register for VAT if your VAT taxable turnover is more than £83,000 in a 12-month period.
+You MUST register for VAT if your VAT taxable turnover is more than £85,000 in a 12-month period.
+Note that £85,000 is the current threshold and has been since 2017, but may change in 2024 so ensure you keep track of this.
 This might sound like a lot, but ‘taxable turnover’ refers to the overall income generated from all sales, not just the profit from those sales.
-The figure of £83,000 is known as the ‘threshold’.
+The figure of £85,000 is known as the ‘threshold’.
 You must also register for VAT if you expect to go over the threshold within a 30-day period.
 This is a legal requirement.

 There’s no threshold if your business isn’t based in the UK, but you must register as soon as you supply any goods and services to the UK (or if you expect to in the next 30 days).

 What Are The Benefits Of Registering My Business For VAT?